-Despite the objection, the stakeholder "applaud[ed] the Commission for tackling this subject matter which is currently vague and perhaps in need of clarification."
+Despite the objection, the stakeholder "applaud[ed] the Commission for tackling this subject matter which is currently vague and perhaps in need of clarification."47

-Modifications
+• Initial Modifications

-As set forth in the Appendix to the February 20, 2020 Report, the construction or repair required pursuant to N.J.S.
-40A:12-5(a)(3) would subject the transaction to the LPCL.
-A third perspective emerged from a response received by a stakeholder.
+The Appendix to the February 20, 2020 Report, set forth that under certain circumstances, the construction or repair required pursuant to N.J.S.
+40A:12-5(a)(3) would subject the transaction to the LPCL and the PWA.
+48 A third perspective emerged from a response received by a stakeholder.
+49

 It has been suggested that the LPCL "...should only apply where any number of generic, real property locations would meet the governmental entity's needs."
-Conversely, the LPCL would not apply "...to construction or repair in an acquisition scenario where the condition to construct or repair is attendant to the acquisition of a unique parcel of real property targeted for acquisition under that subsection."
-The rationale for permitting this exception to the LPCL would rest in the location, proximity, history, aesthetics or utility of the real property in interest and would be memorialized in either a resolution or an ordinance.
+The LPCL would not apply "...to construction or repair in an acquisition scenario where the condition to construct or repair is attendant to the acquisition of a unique parcel of real property targeted for acquisition under that subsection."
+The rationale for permitting this exception to the LPCL would rest on the location, proximity, history, aesthetics, or utility of the real property in interest and would be memorialized in either a resolution or an ordinance.
+52